parklifeapp01-cmyk/Memora/README.md

 skotsigiannis@gmail.com

 ---
-© Memora.
+Copyright (c) 2026 Memora
 All rights reserved.

+This repository is not licensed for redistribution or use without explicit permission.